top of page

 Somatic EMDR

-EMDR (Eye Movement Desensitization and Reprocessing) is an effective, evidence-based treatment for PTSD and other trauma-related conditions.
-This structured, eight-phase approach addresses the emotional distress associated with traumatic experiences.
-The brain naturally seeks to process and integrate traumatic memories, but sometimes it can become "stuck," preventing healing.
-EMDR uses bilateral stimulation such as eye movements or tapping to help access, desensitize, reprocess, and integrate these memories.
-In a typical EMDR session, you focus on the traumatic memory while engaging in bilateral stimulation, which helps your brain to reprocess it.
-Once reprocessed, the traumatic memory loses its emotional charge and no longer disrupts your sense of well-being.
+EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based, highly effective treatment for PTSD and other trauma-related conditions.
+This structured, eight-phase approach addresses the emotional distress linked to traumatic experiences.
+The brain naturally seeks to process and integrate traumatic memories, but sometimes it becomes "stuck," preventing healing.
+EMDR uses bilateral stimulation, such as eye movements or tapping, to help access, desensitize, reprocess, and integrate these memories.

-Brainspotting
+Brainspotting (BSP)

 INNATE ABILITY TO HEAL AND GROW WITHIN